 What are the Texas notary requirements?
 Are you a legal resident of Texas and at least 18 years old?
 If so, you are eligible to apply for the position of Texas Notary Public.
 However, applicants must note that having a conviction for a crime involving moral turpitude or a felony will disqualify them.

 How to apply to become a Texas notary public

-Here’s how to apply to receive your Texas notary commission:
+Here’s how Texas notary applicants can apply to receive their Texas notary commissions:

 - You need to fill out an application to become a notary public in Texas.
 You can get the application from the office of the Texas secretary of state, county clerk, insurance agency, or surety company.